getgauge/docs.gauge.org/getting-started.rst

    gauge run specs

-The details of the run are displayed on the command line followed by a statistics summary.
+The details of the run are displayed on the command line followed by a summary.

 .. note::